Learn how to build custom pages in WordPress with Elementor, one of the fastest page builder plugins for WordPress.

 How the page design is built in Elementor

-Before you can start designing complete web pages, it is important to understand about the basic layout of a page in Elementor.
+Before you can start designing complete web pages, it is important to understand the basic layout of a page in Elementor.

 Each page is made up of sections.
 You can think of them as separate rows that combined add up to a whole page.
 Each section is divided into one or more columns.
 Sections can run across the whole page width, or be confined to a certain set box size.